Regrettably a number of things have conspired against us meaning we cannot go ahead with the Kent Climber Sportive on the 22nd of July.

 Although only 35 miles long, this ride also climbs over 2400ft of climbing – so don’t think your in for an easy ride.
 This great route is for the beginner looking to stretch their ability and push their boundaries.
 The route takes in beautiful countryside that you’ll be able to take in at a slower pace then the other longer routes and look forward to some cheese and crackers.

 Not opting for the hardest ride?
 You certainly won’t feel short changed when it comes to elevation and climbing.
 Yes – we’ve designed this course so you’ll be able to take in most of the climbing of the longer route and feel the accomplishment of seeing more than 4000ft over 52miles once you’ve logged it on Strava.
-With five Category 5 climbs and four category 4 climbs you’ll certainly deserve a few jelly beans.
+With 9 category climbs you’ll certainly deserve a few jelly beans.

 Completing this route will be an achievement for even the most seasoned rider.
-Also if you can’t quite face the thought of over 7000 feet of climbing then this is the route for you.
+Also if you can’t quite face the thought of loads of climbing then this is the route for you.
 You ascend up sweeping roads with breathtaking crests.
-You’ll certainly get to use your skills as you tackle this more technical route.
+With just under 5000ft of elevation and 11 category climbs you’ll certainly get to use your skills as you tackle this more technical route.
 Don’t worry though, you’ll have our famous feed stations to keep you going should some of those climbs leave you flagging!

 This 100 mile route will certainly not be for those who’ve had a slow start to the season.
 If you are ready for this in May, then you’ll be on course for a great season.
 The route will take you up over approximately 7000ft of climbing which includes one of the 100 greatest climbs.
-Don’t worry too much, as your mind will be taken off the 11 categorised climbs by some of the most picturesque countryside in the UK.
-The route starts out fairly flattish over the first half of the course, getting you warmed up, but the sting in the tail will have you turning to the homemade flapjacks to see you over the Kent Climbs!
+Don’t worry too much, as your mind will be occupied with the 15 categorised climbs by some of the most picturesque countryside in the UK.
+The route throws you straight into the hills during first half of the course, getting you warmed up.
+Luckily it does level out a bit at the end, a quick flapjack at the feed station and you’ll be on your way back to the HQ.

 Please note – routes may be subject to slight changes due to unforeseen conditions at the time of the event.